marked-gil/the-million-euro-quiz/README.md

 # The Million Euro Quiz
 ![Responsive Mock Image of The Million Euro Quiz](docs/design-choice/iamresponsive-screenshot.png)

-The **Million Euro Quiz** is a time-pressured online quiz game that tests the general knowledge of its player by asking 15 multiple-choice questions with varying difficulty levels, from easy to hardest, and simulates a game show that earns a cash prize for every level, and with the top prize of € 1 million.
+The **Million Euro Quiz** is a time-pressured online quiz game that tests the general knowledge of its player by asking 15 multiple-choice questions with varying difficulty levels, from easy to hardest, and simulates a game show that earns an increasing cash prize at every level, and with the top prize of € 1 million.
 Each question is provided with 4 randomly arranged answer choices among which only one is correct.
 Also, it contains a special feature, such as the lifelines, which are help tools for the player.
-This quiz is inspired by the game show 'Who Wants to be A Millionaire'.[View the live website](https://marked-gil.github.io/the-million-euro-quiz/).
+This quiz is inspired by the game show 'Who Wants to be A Millionaire'.
+[View the live website](https://marked-gil.github.io/the-million-euro-quiz/).

 ## TABLE OF CONTENTS
 * [User Experience Design (UXD)](#uxd-user-experience-design)